-The last remaining single screen neighborhood movie theater in Omaha, the Dundee Theater became popular amongst the younger set when it began showing midnight movies in 2001.
-The theater located at 4952 Dodge St drew large crowds when it played such cult classics as The Rocky Horror Picture Show, Princess Bride, The Big Lebowski and Pulp Fiction in the wee hours.
+The last remaining single-screen neighborhood movie theater in Omaha, the Dundee Theater became popular amongst the younger set when it began showing midnight movies in 2001.
+The theater located at 4952 Dodge Street drew large crowds when it played such cult classics as The Rocky Horror Picture Show, The Princess Bride, The Big Lebowski, and Pulp Fiction in the wee hours.

-In 1958 the Cooper Foundation which operated 15 other theaters including Indians Hills starting in 1962 took control of Dundee.
-After undertaking yet another significant renovation of the theater, they played The Sound of Music for a staggering 118 weeks in a row.
-At the time it was second only to a London theater for the longest first run of any film.
+In 1963 the Cooper Foundation, which operated 15 other theaters including Indian Hills, also took over the Dundee Theater.
+Upon finishing a significant renovation, it played The Sound of Music for a staggering 118 weeks in a row.
+Only a theater in London had a longer first run of a film.

 The focus of the programming of the theater changed over the course of the next couple of decades.
-It went from showing art and foreign films to showing family films after its ownership changed.
-It wasn’t until Denny Moran took over in 1980 that it began to include wider releases and eventually the midnight movies that were beloved by film goers of young and old.
+It went from showing art and foreign films to showing family films and finally wider releases and midnight movies after Denny Moran took it over in 1980.
+The midnight shows were particularly popular for filmgoers of all ages.

-The theater closed in 2013 with plans to renovate it in order to return it to its former glory.
-As time went by and it failed to reopen, it was threatened with demolition.
-That is until the Sherwood Foundation stepped forward to save it from the wrecking ball.
-Inspired by the success of Film Streams theater downtown, it was donated to the foundation whose mission was to enhance the cultural environment of the Omaha-Council Bluffs area through the presentation and discussion of film as an art.
+The theater closed in 2013 with plans to return it to its former glory following a renovation.
+It remained closed, however, and after a few years was threatened with demolition.
+It was saved from the wrecking ball by the Sherwood Foundation.
+Inspired by the success of Film Streams’ theater at 1340 Mike Fahey Drive in North Downtown, it donated the theater to the nonprofit whose mission was to enhance the cultural environment of the metro area through the presentation and discussion of film as an art.

-When it finally reopened in 2017, the theater looked vastly different.
-Only major structural elements and historically significant pieces were left intact.
-The entrance was reconfigured so that instead of facing the fast moving traffic along Dodge, it faced north towards the neighborhood.
-Windows which had long been bricked up were opened to allow for more light into a shared lobby.
-The lobby included a new ticket counter, concession stand in addition to a small book and video store.
-Lola’s Cafe which had taken over the space that had formerly occupied the Old Dundee Bar and Grill and the Dundee Dell before that was also accessible from the lobby.
+The Dundee Theater finally reopened four years later and looked vastly different.
+In fact, only the major structural elements and historically significant pieces were left intact.
+The entrance was reconfigured so that it faced the north side of the building towards a parking lot adjacent to the neighborhood rather than the fast-moving traffic cruising along Dodge Street.
+The windows which had been bricked up long ago were reopened to allow for more light into a shared lobby.
+The lobby included a new ticket counter, concession stand, bookstore, and a small video store.

-The renovation and reopening of the 100+ year old theater is a win for the historic preservation of the Dundee neighborhood which saw many of its grand homes that used to sit along Dodge demolished over the years.
-It’s also a win for theater goers as the theater recently brought back its popular midnight movies.
+The renovation and reopening of the 100-plus-year-old theater is a win for the historic preservation of the Dundee neighborhood, which saw many of its grand homes that used to sit along Dodge demolished over the years.
+It’s also a win for theatergoers, as the theater brought back its midnight movies.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!